neherlab/nextalign/README.md

 > 💡 By default, the output files are produced in `tmp/` directory in the root of the project.

-> ⚠️ Do not measure performance of the executables produced with `make dev` and do not use them for real workloads.
-Development builds, having no optimizations and having debugging tools enabled, are meant for developer's productivity and debugging, and can be orders of magnitudes slower than the production build.
+> ⚠️ Do not measure performance of executables produced with `make dev` and do not use them for real workloads.
+Development builds, with disabled optimizations and with enabled debugging tools and instrumentation, are meant for developer's productivity, not runtime performance, and can be orders of magnitudes slower than the optimized build.
 Instead, for any performance assessments, use [benchmarks](#microbenchmarks), [profiling](#runtime-performance-assessment) or [production build](#production-build).
 In real workloads always use the [production build](#production-build).

 ---